 You can find various grades of mild steel but all of them have similar carbon content.
-Other alloying elements are added in the mix to improve mechanical properties like tensile strength, corrosion resistance, and wear resistance.
+Other alloying elements are added to the mix to improve mechanical properties like tensile strength, corrosion resistance, and wear resistance.

 Unlike other steels that are more brittle, mild steel is very hard but also malleable.
-That makes it an ideal choice for various purposes, including car manufacturing, construction materials, construction of pipelines, and various other products.
+That makes it an ideal choice for various purposes, including car manufacturing, construction materials, the construction of pipelines, and various other products.
 Mild steel is usually painted due to its poor corrosion resistance.

 One of the most popular types of mild steel is 1018 Steel.
 1018 offers a good balance of ductility, toughness, and strength.
-Low-carbon content found in 1018 steel makes it highly machinable metal, meaning it can be easily formed, machined, and cut without a lot of effort.
+The low-carbon content found in 1018 steel makes it highly machinable metal, meaning it can be easily formed, machined, and cut without a lot of effort.
 It is also known for excellent weldability but that is not so important for knife making.

-Related to welding, mild steel is one of the most easily welded metals, mainly due to the low-carbon content.
+Related to welding, mild steel is one of the most easily welded metals, mainly due to its low-carbon content.
 Keep in mind that the more strength is needed, the more carbon is added to the metal.
 However, the harder the steel is, the more likely it is to crack when you weld it.

 The carbon content of 1018 steel is somewhere between 0.14 – 0.20% which is not enough to produce a good-quality knife.
 The normalizing process of 1018 steel should be done at 890°C – 940°C. After heating, it should be cooled in still air.